lukecav/awesome-wp-speed-up/README.md

 * [WP Compress - Image Optimizer](https://wpcompress.com/) - Compress and optimize images to shrink file size, improve load times, boost PageSpeed scores and supercharge your SEO rankings with WP Compress Image Optimization.
 * [Auto Cloudinary](https://wordpress.org/plugins/auto-cloudinary/) - Super simple Cloudinary auto-upload implementation for WordPress.
 * [Fly Dynamic Image Resizer](https://wordpress.org/plugins/fly-dynamic-image-resizer/) - Dynamically create image sizes on the fly.
+* [Autoremove Attachments](https://wordpress.org/plugins/autoremove-attachments/) - Autoremove Attachments helps you keep your media library clean by deleting all media files attached to a post when that post is permanently removed from your system.

 ## Lazy Loading Plugins
 * [Rocket Lazy Load](https://wordpress.org/plugins/rocket-lazy-load/) - Lazy Load displays images on a page only when they are visible to the user.
 This reduces the number of HTTP requests mechanism and improves the loading time.